 Goat Control needs to get maximum value out of its power cards in order to win.
-Read about how to do that at Introduction to Goat Format Power Cards: Part 1.
+Read about how to do that at Introduction to Goat Format Power Cards: Part 1 and Part 2.

 What you like to learn about Goat Control from watching others?
 Check out these duel reviews:

 If you're worried about Goat Control's harder matchups, we recommend reading What is Goat Control's Worst Matchup? and Goat Control vs Anti-Meta Warriors Sidedeck Strategy.